-Breaking News: Three Pedestrians Killed In Melbourne CBD [Updated]
+Three Pedestrians Killed In Melbourne CBD [Breaking]

 Three people are confirmed dead and up to 20 have been injured after a man drove through the Melbourne CBD in Australia today.
 Officials have confirmed to Sky News that this incident is not a terrorist attack but related to an earlier stabbing.

-At 1.30 p.m. local time, a man was seen doing burnouts in the intersection outside the iconic Flinders Street Station in Melbourne before he drove along Swanston Street and entered the pedestrian only section of Bourke Street Mall.
+At 1:30 p.m. local time, a man was seen doing burnouts in the intersection outside the iconic Flinders Street Station in Melbourne before he drove along Swanston Street and entered the pedestrian-only section of Bourke Street Mall.
 He was seen to be traveling at high speed and then deliberately drove into crowds, hitting many people.
-One child in a pram was struck, and, as yet unsubstantiated reports by Sky News indicate this child died at the scene.
+One child in a pram was struck, and, as yet unsubstantiated reports by Sky News indicate, this child died at the scene.
 The man was eventually stopped and detained on William Street.
 Eyewitnesses reported hearing gun shots.
-It was later confirmed by Victoria Police the suspect had been shot and now in hospital “under police guard.”
+It was later confirmed by Victoria Police the suspect had been shot and was now in hospital “under police guard.”

 According to a press conference given at 3 p.m. local time, police confirmed three people had died as a result of the incident.
-It was also confirmed a further twenty people, of which four are children, have been injured.
-Some of those injured were children with Sky News claiming a source from one of the hospitals confirming one of the deceased was a child who died at the scene after being struck by the vehicle.
+It was also confirmed a further 20 people, of which four are children, had been injured.
+Sky News claimed a source from one of the hospitals confirmed one of the deceased was a child who died at the scene after being struck by the vehicle.

 Of the patients we have received from the Bourke St incident, one is critical and three are in a serious condition